Digital humanities research specialism with a specific interest and expertise in:

 My interest in digital humanities extends beyond my research interests to my pedagogical philosophy.
 During summer 2015, working under Simon Fraser U faculty member Dr. Michelle Levy and alongside U Toronto Ph.D. student Ashley Morford, we held a Teaching and Learning Development Grant to research the digital edition building in the undergraduate literature classroom.

 As Graduate Research Assistants, Ashley and I developed teaching materials to assist students with the technical demands of creating a digital edition.
 We also co-taught a seminar on edition design and planning.
 Following the conclusion of the course, we review student evaluations in order to gauge how successful the projects, and our various interventions, had been.
-We wrote about our experience in a publication forthcoming in Romantic Circles Pedagogy Commons.
+We wrote a collaborative article summarizing our experiences, lessons learned, and best practices in an essay published in the “Romanticism and Technology” (2017) edition of Romantic Circles Pedagogy Commons.
 We also created a companion website in order to share our teaching resources, provide technical instruction (via videos), and display successful student projects as examples of what kind of research and exploration can be accomplished through this medium.

 We are currently wrapping up a second instalment of the grant where we experimented with TEI-XML in the graduate classroom.
 This research was meant to complement and extend our earlier research.
 We hope to write about and share the results of this pedagogical endeavour in the near future.